LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 npx hardhat test
 ```

-### See some examples in `/contracts`  🙌

-Many of the example contracts make use of LayerZeroEndpointMock.sol which is a nice way to test LayerZero locally!

-### Most recently tested with node version `16.13.1`

 ### NOTE: You must add a .env with a MNEMONIC that is funded on testnets !
 configure an .env file to have the values of .env.example and test deploy!
 (Use a real LayerZero endpoint in place of 0x0000..)